ToC

 Following business letter formatting when writing your notice letter is important because it shows your professionalism.
 Also, this formal formatting includes your contact information so your employer can reach you about urgent work matters if necessary.

-Follow the correct employment resignation letter format by adding your details at the top right of the page, like so:
+Follow the correct employment resignation letter format by adding your details at the top right of the page.

 Providing a date to your employer officially sets the time you’re leaving and ensures you can arrange your work-related matters (such as receiving as your final pay) on time.